What to Do If You Have a Problem with Your Braces

 During the first couple weeks after this appliance is placed you may experience soreness similar to when you first got braces on.
 The inside of cheeks will need to get used to the appliance and sores may develop.
 This is normal but you need to treat the sore area so that it heals.
 After healing, the skin is tougher in the area and less prone to irritation.
 Use some cotton between the sore area of the cheek and the appliance to temporarily relieve the rubbing.
 You may use our brace gel on any sore spots or use an over-the-counter topical mouth sore medication.
 Call our office if any of the above do not relieve symptoms.
 We may need to temporarily remove what is causing the irritation until tissue heals.

 If you have further questions or concerns, please feel free to contact Gronberg Orthodontics for further info in Highland Village, Texas.
-Our orthodontists, Dr. Gronberg, Dr. Davis and Dr. Sugay would be happy to answer any questions you have.
+Dr. Gronberg and Dr. Sugay would be happy to answer any questions you have for our orthodontist in Flower Mound and the surrounding areas.